 Call back is defined as being required/ordered by a Supervisor to come back to work inside their normal work schedule while off on approved leave.
-When a member has been called back to work while off on approved leave time, the leave becomes null and void and the member is considered to be back at work.
+When a member has been called back to work while off on approved leave time or holiday, the leave or holiday becomes null and void and the member is considered to be back at work.
 The member will adjust his or her leave request accordingly.